UniversalDependencies/UD_Javanese-CSUI/README.md

 The sentences in this corpus use the Latin script, do not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Aksara_Jawa))

 Javanese has several language levels, such as Ngoko, Krama, Krama Inggil, and Krama Andhap.
-In this Javanese dependency treebank, the sentences predominantly use Ngoko words, with some of them use Krama or Krama Inggil words.
+In this Javanese dependency treebank, the sentences predominantly use Ngoko words, with some of them use Krama words.

 # Acknowledgments